craddis1/PkBk/README.md

 # PkBk

-Computes Power Spectrum and Bispectrum multipoles allowing for option of different Line-of-sights.
+Computes Power Spectrum and Bispectrum multipoles using FFTs allowing for option of different Line-of-sights (LOS).

+It can be used to quickly compute multipoles over many realisations with expansions for different LOS included as in ... .
+For the bispectrum several options are available but it can return values for the bisepctrum over the full range of traingles for a given k-range.

-It is intended as a fast user-friendly code written in python with heavy use of numpy with ffts implemented in c with pyfftw and key bottlenecks optimised with Numba.
-Mulithreading is implented through pyfftw and Numba and is used in some areas.
+It is intended as a fast user-friendly code written in python with heavy use of numpy, and so nothing is needed to be compiled!
+The FFTs are implemented in c with pyfftw and other key bottlenecks are optimised with Numba.
+Mulithreading is implented through pyfftw and Numba and is used in some key areas.
+Multiproccessing can then be added on the frontend.

 ## Installation

+git clone ....

 Requirements:
 - numpy